While Reiki is known for treating imbalances in the energetic and auric bodies, it is also helpful for aches and pains the physical body as well.

 As Reiki practitioners we know that physical pain manifests after the emotional distress has been lingering in the aura and energy centers for some time.
 When we suddenly feel a physical pain coming on, it is a good idea to check in with ourselves through our meditative practices to see if this physical manifestation of pain is coming from an emotion.
 For my Reiki students, I provide plenty of information in this regard by breaking down the spine, the chakras, the emotional centers, and the organs that can become blocked by unexpressed emotions.

 Love, light and wellness to you all!

 Free eBook download: We’ve created an eBook with our best articles on this topic, and offer it for free to all our newsletter subscribers.

-Judy Camblor is a certified affiliate member of the International Center for Reiki Training as a Reiki Master/Teacher in the Usui Shiki Ryoho style of Reiki and is also certified in Crystal Healing.
-Her education, training and experience in holistic healing arts is a personal journey which she shares to bring forward knowledge, awareness, and empowerment to all her clients.
-Judy works with clients from all walks of life and provides in-person and virtual sessions and workshops.
-Her specialties include providing Reiki and other energy healing modalities such as crystal, sound, essential oil, and color therapies.
-She also offers readings, astrological chart interpretations, and works in the Akashic Records.
+Judy Camblor is a certified affiliate member of the International Center for Reiki Training as a Reiki Master/Teacher in the Usui Shiki Ryoho style of Reiki.
+Judy is also certified in Crystal Healing and works with other energetic and vibrational therapies such as sound, color, and essential oils.
+Judy has trained in astrological chart readings, and she is currently pursuing a career mastery certification in Akashic Records consultations.
+Judy enjoys teaching Reiki and attending speaking engagements where she can share her personal journey and bring forward knowledge, awareness, and empowerment to all her clients.
+She works with clients from all walks of life and provides in-person and virtual sessions and workshops.
 Judy has been authoring articles for Reiki Rays since 2013.
 Her home-based studio is in Miami, Florida.